TabbyML/tabby/clients/vim/README.md

 # Tabby VIM extension

-TabbyML is compatible with both Vim and NeoVim text editor via a plugin.
+Tabby is compatible with both Vim and NeoVim text editor via a plugin.

 ## Requirements